GaelicThunder/pls/README.md

 Any Ollama model that can generate code works well.
 Recommended models:

+- `gemma3:4b` - Faster and best, actually the default model
 - `codellama:13b` - Best balance of speed and accuracy
 - `codegemma:7b` - Faster, good for basic commands
 - `deepseek-coder:6.7b` - Excellent for complex shell scripting